RinchhenThing/flask-prediction/README.md

 ## 💻 Run in CLI Mode

-You can test predictions directly in your terminal.
+You can test predictions directly in your terminal:

 ```bash
 python predict.py